Nam Tok Moo Recipe (Thai Grilled Pork Salad)

 Spicy nam tok pork salad garnished with fresh mint leaves and a dusting of toasted rice powder, presented in a blue and white bowl.

-Best cut of meat for grilled pork salad
+Best cut of pork for grilling

 Top-view of ingredients for nam tok moo salad laid out on a banana leaf including sliced pork, toasted rice powder, herbs, shallots, chili flakes, lime juice, fish sauce, oyster sauce, and sugar, ready for Thai cooking.